-- Memory modules of different sizes can be mixed (for example, 2 GB and 4 GB).
-But, all populated channels must have identical configurations. - Memory modules must be installed beginning with the first socket. - NOTE: Registered DIMMS (R-DIMMs) and Load Reduced DIMMS (LR-DIMMs) cannot be mixed. - If memory modules with different speeds are installed, they operate at the speed of the slowest installed memory modules. - NOTE: If all DIMMs are 2133, the CPU ordered may run the memory at a slower speed.
+- · Memory modules of different sizes can be mixed (for example, 2 GB and 4 GB).
+But, all populated channels must have identical configurations. - · Memory modules must be installed beginning with the first socket. - · If memory modules with different speeds are installed, they operate at the speed of the slowest installed memory modules.

+NOTE: If all DIMMs are 2133, the CPU ordered may run the memory at a slower speed.